ViArtem/Telephone-directory/README.md

 ### Stacks

-The application server uses Node.js in combination with the Express framework.
-The server supports two types of connections: http and WebSocket.
-WebSockets are supported by the socket.io library.
-The databases used is mongodb with the mongoose and MySQL.
-Also, the project has the ability to change the QUERY_PARAMETERS variable to change the data storage location from the database to the file system.
-Jwt tokens are used to authorize users.
-The client uses React to interact with the server.
-The entire project is placed in Docker containers.
+The application server uses `Node.js` in combination with the `Express` framework.
+The server supports two types of connections: `http` and `WebSocket`.
+WebSockets are supported by the `socket.io` library.
+The databases used is `mongodb` with the `mongoose` and `MySQL`.
+Also, the project has the ability to change the QUERY_PARAMETERS variable to change the data storage location from the database to the `file system`. `Jwt` tokens are used to authorize users.
+The client uses `React` to interact with the server.
+The entire project is placed in `Docker` containers.

 ---